andongya95/joe-automation/README.md

 - **Statistics Dashboard**: View total jobs, counts by status, average fit score
 - **Scrape New Jobs**: Click "Scrape New Jobs" button to download latest listings from AEA JOE
 - **Process with LLM**: Click "Process with LLM" button to extract structured information from job descriptions (processes in batches, saves progress)
-- **Match Fit Scores**: Click "Match Fit Scores" button to run the joint fit/difficulty prompt per job (sequential saves, skips already-scored jobs unless "Force" is enabled)
+- **Match Fit Scores**: Click "Match Fit Scores" button to run the joint fit/difficulty prompt per job (concurrent processing with incremental saves, skips already-scored jobs unless "Force" is enabled)
+- **Selected Jobs Operations**: Select multiple jobs and use "Process Selected" or "Match Selected" buttons with force toggles for targeted processing
+- **Status Management**: Use dropdown menus in the status column to directly select job status (pending, new, applied, expired, rejected, unrelated)
 - **Background Tasks Panel**: A floating card on the right tracks real-time progress for long-running tasks (LLM processing, matching) and stays visible as you scroll without covering the table.
 - **Prompt Settings**: Manage system & user prompts from the **Prompt Settings** page (accessible via the dashboard header) without touching source code
 - **Filtering**: Filter by status, field, level, minimum fit score
 - **Search**: Text search across titles, institutions, and descriptions
 - **Sorting**: Click column headers to sort by fit score, deadline, institution, etc.
 - **Job Details**: Click "View" to see full job description and requirements
-- **Status Updates**: Click "Status" to cycle through application statuses (pending → new → applied → expired → rejected)
+- **Listing ID**: View job listing ID in dedicated column for easy reference
 - **Force Recompute Toggle**: Use "Force full recompute" next to "Match Fit Scores" when you need to refresh every job (default only updates changed postings)
 - **Edit Jobs**: Click "Edit" to modify job information inline, then "Save Changes" to update database
 - **AEA JOE Links**: Direct links to view original job postings on AEA JOE website